frux/react-base-component/README.md

 ## Available features

 ### ._refCallback(refKey)
 String refs are deprecated.
-So you need to provide function binded to your component.
+So you need to provide function bound to your component.
 Or just ...

 ```js
 render() {